 Note that this cleaning solution shouldn’t be mixed with other detergents or chemicals!

-If you prefer an organic cleaning solution, you can easily make one using apple cider vinegar and water.
+If you prefer to use an organic vinyl floor cleaner, you can easily make one using apple cider vinegar and water.
 Mix 1 cup of vinegar with 3.5 litres of water to make your own homemade cleaning solution!

 Step 3: Mop the floor